 - 1. Moving the Cursor - Space Use the space bar to move the cursor to the right. [i]Space moves the cursor i spaces to the right.
-Characters are printed as you space over them. - Rubout In Edit Mode, [i] Rubout moves the cursor i spaces to the left (backspaces).
+Characters are printed as you space over them. - Rubout In Edit Mode, [i]Rubout moves the cursor i spaces to the left (backspaces).
 Characters are printed as you backspace over them. - 2.
 Inserting Text - I I<text>\$ inserts <text> at the current cursor position.
 The inserted characters are printed on the terminal.
 To terminate insertion, type Escape.
 If Carriage Return is typed during an Insert command, the effect is the same as typing Escape and then Carriage Return.
-During an Insert command, the Rubout or Delete key on the terminal may be used to delete characters to the left of the cursor.
+During an Insert command, the Rubout, Delete, or Underscore key on the terminal may be used to delete characters to the left of the cursor.
+Rubout will print out the characters as you backspace over them.
+Delete and Underscore will print an Underscore for each character that you backspace over.
 If an attempt is made to insert a character that will make the line longer than 255 characters, a bell (Control-G) is typed and the character is not printed. - X The X subcommand is used to extend the line.
 X moves the cursor to the end of the line, goes into insert mode, and allows insertion of text as if an Insert command had been given.
 When you are finished extending the line, type Escape or Carriage Return. - 3.
-Deleting Text - D [i]D deletes i characters to the right of the cursor.
+Deleting Text - D (i)D deletes i characters to the right of the cursor.
 The deleted characters are echoed between backslashes, and the cursor is positioned to the right of the last character deleted.
 If there are fewer than i characters to the right of the cursor, iD deletes the remainder of the line. - H H deletes all characters to the right of the cursor and then automatically enters insert mode.
 H is useful for replacing statements at the end of a line. - 4.
-Finding Text - 5 The subcommand [i]S<ch> searches for the ith occurrence of <ch> and positions the cursor before it.
+Finding Text occurrence of <ch> and positions the cursor before it.
 The character at the current cursor position is not included in the search.
 If <ch> is not found, the cursor will stop at the end of the line.
 All characters passed over during the search are printed.